Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Methods

 \end{proof} As we know, random initialization of trainable weights is a common strategy adopted in most existing state-of-the-art deep learning methods.
 Theorem \ref{theorem:wmcg} proves that the random weight initialization strategy together with the MC-augmented filters can help raise the CNN to a good starting point before training with an optimization algorithm, which therefore makes it easier for the network to find the optimal solution.
 This starting point is a network that approximately satisfies convolutional-layer-wise group equivariance.
 Obviously, a necessary condition of an optimal solution is that in contrast to the approximate convolutional-layer-wise group equivariance, it is at least at the level of the entire neural network that the group equivariance is achieved approximately.

-From Theorem \ref{theorem:mc-int}, we know that the convergence speed of the Monte Carlo integration is slow.
-When the number of samples are small, the variance may not be satisfactory.
+From Theorem \ref{theorem:mc-int}, we know that the convergence speed of Monte Carlo integration is slow.
+When the number of samples is small, the variance may not be satisfactory.
 However, with the weight $w$ as learnable parameters and the samples of transformations fixed, the neural network can learn optimal weight distribution to improve the group equivariance, which will be shown in the later experiments (Fig. \ref{fig:mGE}).
+Accordingly, we can rewrite equation \eqref{eq:wmcg1} as follows:

-Such sampling mechanism is thereby similar to that of importance sampling\cite{glynn1989importance}.
-The difference is that the weight distribution in WMCG-CNN is not manually designed but is learned by iterative data-driven optimization algorithms for neural networks instead.
+The estimator $\hat{I}$ in equation \eqref{eq:imp_smpl}) has a similar form to that of the conventional importance sampling method\cite{glynn1989importance}.
+The differences are that the weight distribution in WMCG-CNN is not manually designed but is learned by iterative data-driven optimization algorithms for neural networks instead, and the learned weights may not be considered being i.i.d. random.

+Assuming $I$ a unique constant for the given $x$ and $a_{c_o}$, we have the variance $Var(\hat{I}-I)=Var(\hat{I})$.
+We know that the variance of the estimator $\hat{I}$ is reduced during the training when the training process leads to affine equivariance with $Var(\hat{I}-I)\rightarrow 0$.
+Such a training process usually requires rich affine transformations existing in the image sets.
+This requirement is usually met in practice because the affine transformations are common in natural images.
+Moreover, affine-transformation-based data augmentation is also a common training technique to achieve this.

+In addition to factors during training, in practice, certain fundamental structural features of neural networks also help ensure training stability and low variance.
+Specifically, when applying WMCG-CNN, multiple bases are often used.
+This increases the diversity of the filters.
+Furthermore, residual connections are used in each bottleneck block of the hidden layer to avoid information loss and instability, which is common in most modern neural network architectures.
+Residual connections also implicitly increase the number of samples, as they transmit the same input to the next layer to be processed by more filters.
+Therefore, when using our method on the hidden layers of neural networks with residual connections, we generally do not need to worry about its stability.